nikita-moor/dictionaries/_dictionaries/Shumway1898.md

 Full title is "A Hand-Book of Latin Synonymes: Based on Meissner's Kurzgefasste Lateinische Synonymik".

 This dictionary is made in aid of translation from **English** to **Latin** and it explains correct choice among different **Latin** synonyms.
 Added keys make it possible to use this dictionary in both directions: English-Latin and Latin-English.
 Total number of articles is 210, or 70 pages in printed form.
-XDXF version contains keys and scans of the corresponding pages, small part of the articles were transcribed.
+XDXF version contains keys and scans of the corresponding pages.

 For download see [Release][101] section; development version and source files are in the [github repository][1].